-Political leaders frequently engage with the masses to fulfil their political agendas.
-For this purpose, language serves as a vital tool in the hands of the politicians.
-This fact is mostly noticeable in the political speeches made on various public forums.
-Taking into account the significance of such speeches for moving the masses in their favour, the current study carries out a critical discourse analysis of the speeches of the prominent politician and the current Prime Minister Imran Khan.
-The aim is to to unveil ideological underpinnings of the political rhetoric and speeches of the said politician, The researchers selected three speeches of the said politician delivered during three different political eras inlcuding the protest era, pre-election era, and the post-election era.
-These eras were categorized following the stratified sampling technique.These speeches were analyzed using van Dijk’s (1993) socio-cognitive approach.
-The analysis focused on the use of certain strategies such as mind control, rhetoric art, argumentative move, emotional attachment and historical distortion.
-The results attributed Imran Khan’s rise to the position of the Prime Minister to the strategic and manipulative political discourse made in his speeches.
-His primary focus remained on controlling the mind of the youth, which was achieved through the use of the above mentioned strategies in multiple ways.
-This research is significant as it creates awareness and consciousness in the public regarding the rhetorical strategies adopted by political leaders such as Imran Khan to exercise mind control and mould public opinion in their favour.
+Political leaders frequently engage with masses to fulfil their political agenda.
+For this purpose, language serves as a vital tool in the hands of politicians and that is mostly noticeable in political speeches made on various public forums.
+Taking into account the significance of such speeches for moving the masses in their favour, the present study carries out a critical discourse analysis of politician and current Prime Minister Imran Khan’s speeches for uncovering the strategies adopted for such purposes.
+The researchers have chosen three speeches of the politician from three different eras, such as the protest era, pre-election era, and the post-election era.
+These eras have been categorized following stratified sampling technique.
+The lens of critical discourse analysis has been applied to the speeches using van Dijk’s (1993) socio-cognitive approach.
+The analysis focuses on the use of strategies such as mind control, rhetoric art, argumentative move, emotional attachment and historical distortion.
+The results have attributed Imran Khan’s rise to the position of Prime Minister to his strategic and manipulative political discourse in his speeches.
+His primary focus remained on controlling the mind of the youth which has been achieved through the use of above-mentioned strategies in multiple ways.
+This research is significant as it creates awareness as well as consciousness in the public regarding rhetorical strategies adopted by political leaders such as Imran Khan to exercise mind control and mould public opinion in their favour.

-Fairclough, N. 1989.
-Language and Power, London: Longman.
+Fairclough, N. (1989).
+Language and Power.
+London: Longman.

-Fairclough, N. 1992.
-Discourse and Social Change, London: Polity Press.
+Fairclough, N. (1992).
+Discourse and Social Change.
+London: Polity Press.

 Horváth, J. (2011).
 Critical discourse analysis of Obama's political discourse.
-Retrieved from http://www.pulib.sk/elpub2/FF/Ferencik2/pdf_doc/6.pdf
+London: Polity Press.

 Luke, A. (1997).
-Theory and practice in critical science discourse.
-In L. Saha (Ed.), International encyclopedia of the sociology of education (pp. 50-56).
-NY: Pergamon.Retrievedfrom http://pages.gseis.ucla.edu/faculty/kellner/ed270/Luke/SAHA6.html
+Theory and Practice in Critical Science Discourse.
+In L. Saha (Ed.)
+International encyclopedia of the sociology of education (pp. 50-56).
+NY: Pergamon.

 van Dijk, T. A. (1993).
-“Principles of critical discourse analysis”.
-Discourse and society 4.2 , 249-283.
+Principles of critical discourse analysis.
+Discourse and Society, 4(2), 249-283.

 van Dijk, T.A.
 (1977).
-Current Trends in Text linguistics (Berlin/Newyork: De Gruyter).
+Current Trends in Text linguistics, New York: De Gruyter.

 van Dijk, T. A. (1997).
-What is political discourse analysis.
-Belgian journal of linguistics,
+What is political discourse analysis?
+Belgian Journal of Linguistics, 11(1), 11-52.

 Wang, J. (2010).
 A critical discourse analysis of Barack Obama‘s speeches.
 Journal of Language Teaching and Research.
 1(3).
 254-261.

-Wodak, R. & Micheal, M. (Eds).(2009).
+Wodak, R. & Micheal, M. (2009).
 Methods of critical discourse analysis.
-Sage
+Sage.